 This funding record is inactive.
 Please see the program website or contact the program sponsor to determine if this program is currently accepting applications or will open again in the future.

 Improving Access to Overdose Treatment (OD Treatment Access)

 Substance Abuse and Mental Health Services Administration (SAMHSA)

-- Offer a curriculum and resources to healthcare providers and pharmacists that includes best practice protocols for prescribing a drug or device approved or cleared under the Federal Food, Drug, and Cosmetic Act for emergency treatment of known or suspected opioid overdose
+- Offer a curriculum and resources to healthcare providers and pharmacists that includes best practice protocols for prescribing a drug or device approved by the Federal Food, Drug, and Cosmetic Act for emergency treatment of known or suspected opioid overdose

-- Establishing protocols to connect patients who have experienced a drug overdose with appropriate treatment, including medications for opioid use disorder (MOUD) and other appropriate behavioral health services, such as counseling, peer support services, psychosocial services, and person-centered care
+- Develop and implement protocols to connect patients who have experienced a drug overdose to appropriate treatment, including medications for opioid use disorder (MOUD) and other appropriate behavioral health services, such as counseling, peer support services, psychosocial services, and person-centered care

-No more that 20% of a grant award may be used to purchase drugs or devices approved or cleared under the Federal Food, Drug, and Cosmetic Act for emergency treatment of known or suspected opioid overdose, for distribution under the program
+No more that 20% of a grant award may be used to purchase drugs or devices approved or cleared under the Federal Food, Drug, and Cosmetic Act for emergency treatment of known or suspected opioid overdose.

 Amount of Funding